Mesolatido/discord-js-bot-guide/coding-walkthroughs/your_basic_bot.md

   let prefix = "!";
   if(!msg.content.startsWith(prefix)) return;
   // our new check:
-  if(msg.author.id == bot.user.id || msg.author.bot) return;
+  if(msg.author.bot) return;
   // [rest of the code]
 });
 ```

 That condition contains an *OR* operator, which reads as the following:

-> If the ID of the author of this message is the same as the ID of the bot, *OR* if the author of the message is another bot", stop processing.
+> If the ID of the author of this message is a bot", stop processing.
+This includes this bot, itself.

 And now, we have a bot that only responds to 2 commands and does not waste any power trying to figure out anything else.
 Is this a complete basic bot?
 Sure!
 So let's end this page here and we'll take a look at some new concept next.